 Christine has a BA in Sociology and MA in German Literature from the University of Bielefeld, Germany; a Law/Paralegal Degree from Germany, as well as a Paralegal Degree from Meredith College.

-Erin is a writer and digital media strategist.
-Before making her home at the Campus Y, she travelled across North Carolina with camera in hand, serving as the digital content producer for Our State magazine, the second largest regional magazine in the country.
-Through her work at Our State and as the editor-in-chief of Guilford College’s student-run newspaper, she developed her interests in creative strategy, visual storytelling, and teaching.
+Erin is a writer, multimedia producer, and digital strategist.
+Before making her way to the Campus Y, she travelled across North Carolina with camera in hand, serving as the digital content producer for Our State magazine, the second largest regional magazine in the country.
+Through her work at Our State and as the editor-in-chief of Guilford College’s student-run newspaper, she developed interests in creative strategy, visual storytelling, and teaching.
 A Chapel Hill native returning home, Erin is passionate about supporting the Campus Y community and helping students share great stories.

 UNC Global Civic Engagement Coordinator